Web-Development001/password-manager/README.md

-# This is password manager web app to store your passwords
+# This is password manager web app to store and secure your passwords